-- 1. Describe what are the goals of the organization, group, campaign or websites. - 2.
-How are they implementing their goals?
+1. Describe what are the goals of the organization, group, campaign or websites.

+- 2. How are they implementing their goals?
 What resources do they have?
 How can they be accessed? - 3.
 Do you think this is important?
 What other aspects should be incorporated? - 4.
 Is intersectionality being taken into account?
 If not, how would you propose for it to be taken into account? - 5.
 How can you contribute to change? - 6.
-How can learning about race, racism and domination help to counter racism in everyday life? - You must also utilize at least one, if not more, conceptualizations of race/ racialization/ race politics from the readings.
-In doing so you should cite particular theorists whose concepts you are applying to your analysis. - You must cite all sources (Author Date, Page #) in the text and provide a list of sources on the last page.
+How can learning about race, racism and domination help to counter racism in everyday life?

+You must also utilize as many conceptualizations of race/ racialization/ race politics from the readings as necessary.
+All race terms or ideas you mention must be defined and explained clearly (not just quotes, but also explanation).
+In doing so you should cite particular theorists whose concepts you are applying to your analysis.

+You must cite all sources (Author, Page #) in the text and provide a list of sources on the last page.